-Microtron Technologies (MT), also known as MICCGreenTec, is an international technology development company dedicated to creating a sustainable future - operating at the cutting edge of energy-sector research, manufacturing and product deployment.
+Microtron Technologies is an international technology development company dedicated to creating a sustainable future - operating at the cutting edge of energy-sector research, manufacturing and product deployment.

-Headquartered in Washington DC with research labs in Dubai UAE, manufacturing facilities in Guangzhou China, and partners around the world; Microtron is well positioned to offer its innovative products and solutions to both the developed and developing countries’ markets.
+Headquartered in Washington DC and with a network of partners around the world Microtron is well positioned to offer its innovative products and solutions in both the developed and developing countries’ markets.

 We are technology entrepreneurs committed to helping make the world a better place.

 We firmly believe that technology is the key to unlocking a sustainable future and solving many of the challenges that the world faces today - such as climate change, poverty, lack of access to energy, water and sanitation, and more.
 It is these global challenges that spark our inventiveness and entrepreneurial spirit.

 There are billions of people in the developing world that lack basic services, and rely on technologies of the past; and it is these fertile grounds of innovation that inspire us to deploy our technologies.
 Microtron products and projects seek to enable communities in developing countries to leap-frog to the technologies of the future, but can also radically improve quality of life in developed countries.

 As a global company, we aim to facilitate technology and knowledge transfer opportunities between North and South - and operate at a scale to materially impact the world’s use of energy by creating pivotal innovations that vastly improve existing technologies, and eliminate barriers to mass adoption.